opencord/openolt/README.md

 Run *make*.
 This can take a while to complete the first time, since it builds ONL and the Broadcom SDKs.
-Following runs will be much faster, as they only build the OpenOLT driver source.
+Following runs will be much faster, as they only build the OpenOLT agent source.

 ```shell
 make